suisuihan/cpp-primer/chapter10/README.md

 ##ex10_8

-the alogrithm operator iterator, and the back_inserter() return an iterator which could change the size of vontainer.
+the alogrithm operator iterator, and the back_inserter() return an iterator which could change the size of container.